axibase/arduino/dataTransmission/README.md

 ######  Step 3: Set uniqID:

-Also replace uniqID template with your personal ID in selected sketch.
+Also replace entityID template with your personal ID in selected sketch.
 You can get personal ID using [GUID generator](https://www.guidgenerator.com/online-guid-generator.aspx).
 ```
-String uniqID = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx";
+String entityID = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx";
 ```

 ######  Step 4: Upload sketch to your device using ArduinoIDE.